 I also recently just experienced my first failure in my uni life; I got rejected from joining unpad’s English Speaking Union, yeay!
 Though I wholeheartedly believe that this is just a smaller-sized success that help me to learn, I couldn’t help but crying my heart out; it did make my day gone blue.
 I even put a long ass time to think about what did I do wrong in the interview; am I that bad and uncapable?
 Yes, there you go all the self-doubts and whatnot.

-As I finished my high school diploma and getting ready to pursue a bachelor’s degree in political science, I encounter quite a large number of people in my age being abudantly worried and confused of which college major is worth to choose and eventually choose certain major based on job prospects.
-While I understand where this consternation comes from, given the fact that we need to earn a decent income to live comfortably and to survive in this crazy world, I’d argue that this mindset is not best one to embrace, at least for me.
+As I finished my high school diploma and getting ready to pursue a bachelor’s degree in political science, I find something interesting.
+I encounter quite a large number of people of my age being abundantly worried and confused about which college major is worth to choose.
+They eventually choose a specific major based on job prospects.
+While I understand where this consternation comes from, given that we need to earn a decent income to live comfortably and to survive in this crazy world, I’d argue that this mindset is not the best one to embrace, at least for me.

 For one thing, choosing a college major based on future job outlook tends to be quite stressful.
-Pursuing fancy majors and therefore having ‘respected’ jobs and good money, the idea that the society dictated us to have, is what I think as one of the reason to why depression has surged to epidemic levels in recent decades as it has impacted millions of people.
-In the midst of complexities of modern life, with all its pressure, many people see life as a showroom, where your job and status define your worth as human being.
-I see this as a societal/psychological challenge we have to tackle for the better future.
+Pursuing fancy majors and therefore having ‘respected’ jobs and stable income is the idea that society dictated us to have.
+It is what I think as one of the reasons why depression has surged to epidemic levels in recent decades as it has impacted millions of people.
+Amid complexities of modern life, with all its pressure, many people see life as a showroom, where your job and status define your worth as a human being.
+I see this as a societal/psychological challenge we have to tackle for a better future.

-There was this ineffable, weird, ambiguous, and hazy sensation that I’ve been experiencing for the past 5 years, probably it was after puberty hit me, and I definitely thought myself insane as I was quite sure that nobody would feel this particular sensation like I was.
-This strange temporary sensation enters my mind whenever I went traveling and having to see a row of great mountains of Alborz, the tropical landscape in Lombok, watching the vast night sky from my house’s attic window and million of stars that are moving at a million miles a day, huge skyscrapers in a city or whenever I’m watching some cinematic nature videos that’s showing the splendid and grandeur of god’s creations that beyond all the possibility of calculation or imitation.
+There was this ineffable, weird, ambiguous, and hazy sensation that I’ve been experiencing for the past five years; probably, it was after puberty hit me.
+And I thought myself insane as I was quite sure that nobody would feel this particular sensation like I was.
+This strange temporary sensation enters my mind whenever I went traveling and get to see a row of enormous mountains of Alborz or the tropical landscape in Lombok.
+The feeling also comes when witnessing the vast night sky from my house’s attic window, and I get to see millions of stars moving at a million miles a day.
+It enters when I see huge skyscrapers in a city or whenever I’m watching some cinematic nature videos showing the splendid and grandeur of god’s creations that beyond all the possibility of calculation or imitation.
 I get this feeling even more tensely when I think of the galaxies in our universe, how it can be so huge to the point where humans didn’t discover all of it yet.

-It made me feel that my existence, human activities and interaction, are so insignificant as all of this big things around us would keep turning, moving, and existing even without us here.
+It made me feel that my existence, human activities, and interaction are so insignificant as all of these big things around us would keep turning, moving, and existing even without us here.

 I was actually not really interested in attending motivational events, unlike my mom.
 It is inspiring, of course, but somehow I thought such event was not really helpful and effective in improving my life in the long term.
 But then I thought maybe it was because I hadn’t found the appropriate one yet, until someday I joined a public speaking class (which is also a motivational event) that coached by Om Prasetya M. Brata and Pakde Prie GS.
 That was like a turning point in my life in general, eventhough the topic was simply about how to speak well in front of people and to elevate writing skill to a whole new level (and I forgot to post anything about this cuz I’m a horrible procrastinator yuhu! *high-fiving my fellow procs).